-The first step of the process is for the Faculty Dean (head of unit) to appoint a quality team from within the faculty.
+The first step of the process is for the Head of Unit to appoint a quality team from within the unit.
+Where the unit is small or the review topic spans a range of units, the quality team may be drawn from representative units.
 Typically comprising approximately 8 to 10 persons, the team should be put in place at least 10 months before the scheduled QRG visit.
-The Dean must be a member of the team but does not have to act as chairperson.
-The chairperson of the team (referred to as the quality team leader) should be a senior member of the faculty.
-The quality team should be as representative as possible of the staff profile of the faculty.
-The faculty must inform the QSU of the names of the quality team members.
+The Head of Unit must be a member of the team but does not have to act as chairperson.
+The chairperson of the team (referred to as the quality team leader) should be a senior member of the unit.
+The quality team should be as representative as possible of the staff profile of the unit.
+The unit must inform the QSU of the names of the quality team members.